chaitanyar56/CarND-Traffic-Sign-Classifier-Project/writeup.md

-###Design and Test a Model Architecture
+**Design and Test a Model Architecture**

-####1.
-Preprocessing the data can reduce computations and complexity of the classifier network.
+1. Preprocessing the data can reduce computations and complexity of the classifier network.
 Using grayscale images instead of using color can reduce the computations by 3(much helpful if if processing is done on cpu).
 In classification problems neural networks perform better if the data is mean centered at 0, therefore dataset is normalized before passing into neural network.

 Here is an example of a traffic sign image before and after grayscaling.